MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 This article shows you how, by using *Queued Ingestion* to Azure Data Explorer for production-grade pipelines.

 > [!NOTE]
-> The code below is written in C#, and makes use of the Azure Storage SDK, the ADAL Authentication library, and the NewtonSoft.JSON package, to simplify the sample code.
-If needed, the corresponding code can be replaced with appropriate [Azure Storage REST API](/rest/api/storageservices/blob-service-rest-api) calls, [non-.NET ADAL package](/azure/active-directory/develop/active-directory-authentication-libraries), and any available JSON handling package.
+> The code below is written in C#, and makes use of the Azure Storage SDK, the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview), and the NewtonSoft.JSON package, to simplify the sample code.
+If needed, the corresponding code can be replaced with appropriate [Azure Storage REST API](/rest/api/storageservices/blob-service-rest-api) calls, [non-.NET MSAL package](/azure/active-directory/develop/msal-overview), and any available JSON handling package.

 This article deals with the recommended mode of ingestion.
 For the Kusto.Ingest library, its corresponding entity is the [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) interface.
 Here, the client code interacts with the Azure Data Explorer service by posting ingestion notification messages to an Azure queue.
 References to the messages are obtained from the Kusto Data Management (also known as the Ingestion) service.
 Interaction with the service must be authenticated with Azure Active Directory (Azure AD).